robcarver17/skipperman/docs/identify_cadets_at_event_help.md

 ## If this is a test entry

 Sometimes when testing the registration system (eg Wild Apricot) it's useful to create test entries, which don't have real cadets (of course you can also use real cadets but this can cause confusion).
-If this is a test entry, click on "Skip: this is a test entry" button.
+If this is a test entry, click on `Skip: this is a test entry`.

 # Duplicate registrations